U.S. flag

 Section 4025—Responsibilities for Public Money

-Treasury’s Bureau of the Fiscal Service (Fiscal Service) promulgates rules and provides guidance for the security of public money on deposit in depositaries.
-This is done through 31 CFR 202, which sets out high-level guidance, and through the TFM, which provides more detailed guidance and procedures that agencies, depositaries, and FRBs must follow to ensure that funds are secured.
-All agencies, depositaries, and FRBs must remain informed of and compliant with the latest collateral regulations, rules, and procedures.
+The Department of the Treasury’s (Treasury) Bureau of the Fiscal Service (Fiscal Service) promulgates rules and provides guidance for the security of public money on deposit in depositaries.
+The rules outlining broad policy objectives with securing such funds are included in 31 CFR 202 and related collateral guidance in 31 CFR 380.
+The Treasury Financial Manual provides more detailed policy guidance and detailed procedures that federal entities, depositaries, and Federal Reserve Banks (FRB) must follow to ensure the funds are secured.
+Each federal entity must remain informed of and compliant with the latest collateral regulations, rules, and procedures.

 The following subsections outline the distribution of responsibilities for securing deposits of public money.